ilios/ilios/docs/authentication_and_users.md

 **CAS** Support for campus Central Authentication Service Installations, username in Ilios is linked to a campus account, users sign in through that system (supports SAML)

-**Shibboleth** Support for campus SAML Shibboleth Installations, username in Ilios is linked to a campus account, users sign in through that system
+**Shibboleth** Support for campus SAML Shibboleth installations, username in Ilios is linked to a campus account, users sign in through that system

 ### Initial Setup Ilios for your Authentication type

-Change to your ilios install directory e.g. `/web/ilios3/ilios` and run the setup authentication command.
+Change to your Ilios application directory (e.g. `/var/www/ilios`) and run the setup authentication command.
 ```bash
 sudo -u apache bin/console ilios:setup:authentication --env=prod
 ```

-# Using and LDAP Directory for User Population
+# Using an LDAP Directory Connection for User Population

-If you are using CAS, LDAP, or Shibboleth authentication, you will probably want to also connect Ilios to your campus directory in order for users to be programmatically added to Ilios with all of the details they will need to successfully login.
-If you do not connect Ilios to your campus directory, you will need to ensure that each user has their respective `username` correctly entered to match the necessary attribute(s) of your chosen authentication type.
+If you are using on of the CAS, LDAP, or Shibboleth authentication types, you will probably want to also connect Ilios to your campus directory in order for users to be programmatically added to Ilios with all of the details they will need to successfully login.
+If you do not connect Ilios to your campus directory, you will need to ensure that each user has their respective `username` correctly entered into the Ilios application to exactly match the necessary attribute value(s) of your chosen authentication type.

 Ilios supports the **ldap** protocol for connecting to a campus directory.
 Unlike the **ldap** authentication type, our directory will only use a single account to make all queries instead of users' individual accounts.
 This is typically a 'service' account created by LDAP administrators expressly for use by Ilios to make directory lookups.

-To setup the directory you must set some configuration options:
+To setup connectivity with an LDAP directory you must set some configuration options:

 ```bash
 sudo -u apache bin/console --env=prod ilios:maintenance:set-config-value ldap_directory_url <your campus value>